BasThomas/basthomas.github.io/_drafts/2023-02-13-cheating-the-system-for-fun-and-profit.md

 ## macOS VoiceOver?!
 I've never used that!

-So yeah, this trick is certainly a bit for power users.
+Using macOS VoiceOver to test your iOS app on the simulator is a bit of a power user trick.
 If you build apps for iOS, there's a chance you're not familiar with VoiceOver on macOS — I wasn't until joining the macOS Accessibility team at Apple.
-There's certainly a bit of a learning curve, which people familiar with iOS VoiceOver will probably know.
+There's a steep learning curve, which people familiar with iOS VoiceOver will probably know.

 System Settings > Accessibility > VoiceOver > Open VoiceOver Training... is a good place to start, but let's go over an even quicker quickstart.